ddev/ddev/docs/content/users/install/ddev-installation.md

     curl -fsSL https://ddev.com/install.sh | bash
     ```

     ???
+"Do you still have an old version after installing or upgrading?"
+        If `ddev --version` still shows an older version than you installed or upgraded to, use `which -a ddev` to find out where another version of the `ddev` binary must be installed.
+See the ["Why Do I Have An Old DDEV" FAQ](../usage/faq.md#why-do-i-have-an-old-ddev).
+    ???
 "Need a specific version?"
         Use the `-s` argument to specify a specific stable or prerelease version: